pimpale/foo/python/welfareseconds/welfare_post.md

 #### Approaches

 **Inference-scaled**: Inference compute spending should be proportional to the number of tokens produced, as producing tokens costs money.
 We have enough points to draw a curve of inference spending.
 What we lack is the conversion factor between inference spending and tokens produced.
 To find this, we interpolate what the inference spending would have been in Feb 2024 when Sam made the tweet (which turns out to be <span>$</span>0.54B).
-From this, we can calulate you get 248 tokens/day per marginal <span>$</span> you spend on inference compute.
+From this, we can calculate you get 248 tokens/day per marginal <span>$</span> you spend on inference compute.

 Let's sanity check this: if we take 1 dollar for 248 tokens a day for a whole year this is equal to <span>$</span>11/MToken.
 This is definitely in the right ballpark!
 (For reference, GPT 5.2 is 1.75<span>$</span>/MToken for input, and <span>$</span>14.00/MToken for output, but 5.2 Pro is more expensive).